FOUNDATIONAL CLINICAL ESSAY

 Fasciapuncture® does not modernize Chinese medicine by adding technology.

-It clarifies where and how classical regulation occurs in living tissue.
+It clarifies where and how classical regulation occurs inside living tissue.

 No mysticism.